 A Convert Looks Back at the Church of England – Fr.
 Ray Ryland

 While Fr.
-Raymond critiques this approach to authority, he also looks at the features of community and fellowship common to these groups of Christians that Catholics would be wise to learn from.
+Ryland critiques this approach to authority, he also looks at the features of community and fellowship common to these groups of Christians that Catholics would be wise to learn from.